tundish/blathnaid/blathnaid/dlg/tale.rst

 Activated
 ---------

+[NARRATOR]_

     Peeling apart the paper, despite his grimy fingers, he carefully removed a small thin sheet of white metal foil.
 With the iron still hot, he deftly dropped the metal foil upon the surface, and placing the punch on top, struck it smartly with a hammer.

 Issued
 ------